chippinmoney/docs/Rapyd/disburse.md

-# ChippIn | Rapyd Client - Rapyd Disburse API
+# ChippIn Docs | Rapyd Client - Rapyd Disburse API

 > Rapyd Disburse provides methods for transferring money from a Rapyd Wallet to a beneficiary outside the Rapyd system.